dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 the dimensionless constant is universal.
 Let's see what universal means m

-through an example—the analysis of a small-amplitude pendulum.
+through an example — the analysis of a small-amplitude pendulum.
 So, imagine releasing a pendulum from a small angle 𝜃0.

 What is its period of oscillation?